Sal4md3r/Sal4md3r/README.md

-- 👋 Hi, I’m @Sal4md3r, i have 21 years old and i am a university student, i am studying Software Engineering in the city of Puebla, i am very excited about learn new lenguages and new technologies, i don´t have any experience in a real work but one of my dreams is work in a diferent country and travel around the world meeting new people and gainin experience and learn as much as possible
+- 👋 Hi, I’m @Sal4md3r, my name is Elias & i have 21 years old and i am a university student, i am studying Software Engineering in the city of Puebla, i am very excited about learn new lenguages and new technologies, i don´t have any experience in a real work but one of my dreams is work in a diferent country and travel around the world meeting new people and gainin experience and learn as much as possible
 - 👀 I’m interested in the web development and the software enginering on all of her disciplines.